threefoldfoundation/info_sdk/src/7_farming/farm_setup.md

 ![identity_list](./img/identity_list.png)
 ![identity_details](./img/identity_details.png)

-If you want to switch to a different identity you can create a new one from the `ADD` button on the identities tab where you need to provide the secret words from your 3Bot connect app to get a registered identity and you can choose the explorer type corresponding to the network you need.
-For `mainnet` you can choose `Main network`.
+If you want to switch to a different identity you could create a new one from the `ADD` button on the identities tab where you need to provide the secret words from your 3Bot connect app to get a registered identity and you could choose the explorer type corresponding to the network you need.
+For `mainnet` you could choose `Main network`.

 ![new_identity_form](./img/new_identity_form.png)